equivalent/equivalent.github.io/_posts/article/2018-03-29-explicit-contracts-for-rails-http-api-usecase.md

 > create scenarios around HTTP status codes.
 So on success 201 or bad
 > request 400 you may raise exception from within contact and capture it
 > in the code.
 Really this is not the important part and it's really up
-> to you or your team what you need / like.
+> to you or your team/product definition what you need / like.

+### Conclusion (on Contracts)

+Contracts are much better representation of behavior of an external APIs.
+They may be bit inconvinient when dealing with several different scenarios but that's the whole point.
+Your application is consuming 3rd party application => you are suddenly introducing "something" to your application that you have not full controll of.
+Mocks may be easier for writing but also easier to introduce a lie.
+Contracts are representation of this inflexible reality.

 ### Other Solutions